-A Short History About Certifications for Pet Dog Trainers
+A Short History About Dog Trainer Certifications

-While a certification for dog trainers didn’t yet exist, many used their experience in American Kennel Club-sanctioned obedience trials as a marketing tool.
-There were (and still are) many fantastic, self-educated dog trainers..
-There was nothing inherently wrong with entering the dog training profession this way; however, doing so requires a great deal of time and quite a bit of trial and error.
+While a certification for dog trainers didn’t yet exist, many dog trainers used their experience in American Kennel Club-sanctioned obedience trials as a marketing tool.
+There were (and still are) many fantastic self-educated dog trainers.
+There was nothing inherently wrong with entering the dog training profession this way.
+However, doing so requires a great deal of time and quite a bit of trial and error.

 Choosing a Certification

 The different options available can be confusing to those looking to become a certified dog trainer and even to those who already work as dog trainers.
 While the choice to become certified and the type of certification chosen are up to each individual, the following can help you decide.

 Obtaining a dog trainer certification should be considered for two main reasons.
 The first is it generally makes you a more well-rounded dog trainer.
 Secondly, the general public increasingly considers a dog training certification a prerequisite to hiring a dog trainer.
 To date, no consistent data indicates whether the public prefers one type of certification over another.
 The choice, therefore, is up to the individual trainer and should be based on their specific circumstances and needs.

 Different Certification Choices for Different Levels of Experience

 The certification choice that you make will depend upon the level of experience you have in dog training.
 We are grouping these levels into three basic categories.
 These are: a person with no dog training experience, a person who trains their own dog or competes in dog sports with their dog, and a “professional” dog trainer.
 For clarification, a “professional” dog trainer gets paid for their dog training services.